What is Chapter 13 Bankruptcy?

 Filed under Title 11, Chapter 13 of the United States Bankruptcy Code, the Plan states a proposed monthly payment which is deducted periodically from the Debtor's paycheck.

-The benefits of filing for Chapter 13 bankruptcy:
+The benefits of filing for Chapter 13 bankruptcy are:

 The bankruptcy will take about three to five years to be discharged.
 The filing process is a few months long.